 “Wait a minute,” I said.
 “You mean only my homeroom is going to hear my speech?”

 “Yes, okay, but you don’t have to be so weird about it.
-I’m not three years old.”
+I’m not in elementary school!”

 “Alright, I’m sorry.
 But we were supposed to check in ten minutes early.
 When you didn’t get here on time I started to freak.
 If you’d been here on time we would have talked about your speech before the meeting.”